Hardvan/MERN-o-Game/README.md

-# MERN-o-Game: Video Game Library & Review
+# MERN-o-Game: Video Game Library & Review System

 MERN-o-Game is a simple video game library and review system built using the MERN stack (MongoDB, Express.js, React, and Node.js).
 This project allows users to view a list of video games, and add reviews to them.
 The project does not implement any database logic yet, and data is stored & manipulated in JSON format.